PhoenixAceVFX/Phoenix-Vizan/readme.md

 So I decided to Deprecate Aroma-White due to instability issues and lag
 These are custom presets that I made from themes (which are linked)
 Do note that I don't really claim anything on these
-Supporting Vizality, Powercord, CumCord (soon), and GooseMod (soon)
+Supporting Vizality, Powercord, BetterDiscord, Stylus, CumCord (soon), and GooseMod (soon)
 # Current Theme
 LilyPichu - https://github.com/NYRI4/LilyPichu
 # Archived Old Builds